-Providers may ask you for more than one cost share payment if you get more than one service at an appointment.
+For services that have member cost-sharing, providers may ask you for more than one cost share payment if you get more than one service at an appointment.
 For example:

-- Your doctor will ask for a copayment for the office visit and additional copayments for each x-ray that is performed while you are there. - Your hospital will ask for separate cost sharing for outpatient hospital medical services and any radiological tests or Medicare Part B drugs administered while you are there. - Your pharmacist will ask for a separate copayment or coinsurance for each prescription he or she fills. - The specific cost sharing that will apply depends on which services you receive.
+- Your doctor will ask for a copayment for the office visit and additional copayments for each x-ray that is performed while you are there. - Your hospital will ask for separate cost sharing for outpatient hospital medical services and any radiological tests or Medicare Part B drugs administered while you are there. - Your pharmacist will ask for a separate copayment or coinsurance for each prescription he or she fills. - The specific cost sharing that will apply depends on which services you receive and how those services are billed by the provider.
 The Medical Benefits Chart below lists the cost sharing that applies for each specific service.